Brandi Glanville Says She Has ‘Two Years Worth’ Of Texts From Denise Richards That Will Be Shown On ‘RHOBH’

 Brandi Glanville says she has a couple of years worth of text messages from Denise Richards that will prove once and for all that they had an affair.

-The author and podcast host posted to Twitter to assure fans that there is a lot more to be seen than the few messages displayed on the most recent episode of the Real Housewives of Beverly Hills when she attempted to prove her alleged hookup with the Bold and the Beautiful star.
+The author and podcast host took to Twitter to assure fans that there is a lot more to be seen than the few messages displayed on the most recent episode of the Real Housewives of Beverly Hills when she attempted to prove her alleged hookup with the Bold and the Beautiful star.

 Fans of the Bravo reality show know that after she was confronted by the RHOBH ladies about Denise’s denial that they hooked up, Brandi pulled out her phone to share the text thread she had going with her former friend.

 Brandi then passed her phone around the table for all to see.
-And while most of the content was innocent – Denise called her “pretty mama” and “honey” in several messages as the two made plans to meet up for drinks – the sheer volume of texts had some of the RHOBH stars stunned due to Denise’s claims that she barely knew Brandi and had only talked to her a few times in her life.
+And while most of the content was innocent – Denise called her “pretty mama” and “honey” in several messages as the two made plans to meet up for drinks – the sheer volume of texts had some of the RHOBH stars stunned because of Denise’s claims that she hardly knew Brandi and had only talked to her a few times in her life.
 Erika Jayne noted that the thread went on for “pages and pages and pages,” per TooFab.

 After the episode aired, Brandi took to Twitter to tease that more texts will be revealed.